GLOBAL MARKETS-Shares rally as investor confidence in Fed cuts grows

 Fed Governor Christopher Waller, widely seen as a more hawkish policymaker, this week hinted at lower interest rates in the months ahead if inflation continued to ease.

-The dollar index =USD fell 0.2%, unwinding some of the previous day's 0.6% gain.
+The dollar index =USD was flat, unwinding some of the previous day's 0.6% gain.
 The dollar fell 3% in November, its biggest monthly drop in a year.

-The euro EUR=EBS recovered some ground and rose 0.1% to $1.0902, while the pound GBP=D3 rose 0.3% at $1.2662, supported by expectations that the Bank of England will take longer than either the Fed or the ECB in cutting rates.
+The euro EUR=EBS fell 0.2%, while the pound GBP=D3 rose 0.2% at $1.2662, supported by expectations that the Bank of England will take longer than either the Fed or the ECB in cutting rates.

 Gold XAU= was up 0.4% at $2,045 an ounce.
 The price has vaulted above $2,000 as investors have ditched their holdings of dollars and U.S. bond yields have fallen - two factors that make it more attractive to own gold.